 An adoption may be for an adult or a minor.
-A person wishing to adopt a step child may file for a step child adoption.
-The following information applies to a step child adoption.
+A person wishing to adopt a step child may file for a step parent adoption.
+The following information applies to a step parent adoption.

 Filing the petition